What will this policy do?

 What consultation have we done on this issue?

-In the First Conversation we asked about how the Local Plan should help us achieve net zero carbon by 2050.
+In the First Conversation we asked about how the should help us achieve net zero carbon by 2050.
 Feedback of relevance to this policy included that we should consider a circular economy and require new developments to provide a Circular Economy Statement.
 We should support development that prioritises resource efficiency.
 Other issues were highlighted including the need to invest in innovative technologies for dealing with waste, and to improve recycling and use recyclable packaging materials in shops and for development.

 What alternatives did we consider?